-Research (R) 12th Grade 2024 DRAFT 12th Grade 2017 12.R 12.8 The student will analyze, evaluate, The student will conduct research and read a synthesize, and organize information from a series of conceptually related texts on selected variety of credible resources to produce a research topics to build knowledge on grade-twelve product. content, texts, and areas prompted by student a) Frame, analyze, and synthesize information to solve problems, answer interest. questions, and generate new knowledge. b) Analyze information gathered from 12.R.1 Evaluation and Synthesis of diverse sources by identifying Information misconceptions, main and supporting A. Formulate and revise questions about a ideas, conflicting information, point of research topic broadening or narrowing view, or bias. the inquiry as necessary.

-- c) Critically evaluate the accuracy, quality, and validity of the information. - d) Cite sources for both quoted and paraphrased ideas using a standard method of documentation, such as that of the Modern Language Association (MLA) or the American Psychological Association (APA). - e) Define the meaning and consequences of plagiarism and follow ethical and legal guidelines for gathering and using information. - f) Demonstrate ethical use of the Internet.
+- 12.8 The student will analyze, evaluate, synthesize, and organize information from a variety of credible resources to produce a research product. - a) Frame, analyze, and synthesize information to solve problems, answer questions, and generate new knowledge. - b) Analyze information gathered from diverse sources by identifying misconceptions, main and supporting ideas, conflicting information, point of view, or bias. - c) Critically evaluate the accuracy, quality, and validity of the information. - d) Cite sources for both quoted and paraphrased ideas using a standard method of documentation, such as that of